 “Shoulder Months” means the Months of April, October, and November.

-“S&P” means Standard & Poor’s Rating Group (a division of McGraw-Hill, Inc.) or its successor.

 “Summer Months” means the Months of May, June, July, August, and September.

 “Taxes” means any and all ad valorem, property, occupation, severance, generation, first use, conservation, Btu or energy, transmission, utility, gross receipts, privilege, sales, use, consumption, excise, lease, transaction, and other taxes, governmental charges, licenses, fees, permits and assessments, or increases therein, other than New Taxes or taxes based on net income or net worth.